 First-time (freshman) college applicants must meet the following requirements.

-1. Students being considered for CSTEP must identify as African-American, Hispanic/Latino, American Indian or Alaskan native or meet an economic eligibility requirement set by the New York State Education Department
+1. Students being considered for CSTEP must meet requirements set by the New York State Education Department

 2. Students must indicate a serious interest in majoring in a CSTEP area, health professions, or a career leading to professional licensure